There are two basic types of wind turbines:

 - Vertical-axis turbines

 The size of wind turbines varies widely.
 The length of the blades is the biggest factor in determining the amount of electricity a wind turbine can generate.
 Small wind turbines that can power a single home may have an electricity generating capacity of 10 kilowatts (kW).
-The largest wind turbines in operation have electricity generating capacities of up to 10,000 kW, and larger turbines are in development.
+The largest, utility-scale wind turbines in operation have electricity generating capacities of around 15,000 kilowatts (15 megawatts), and larger turbines are in development.
 Large turbines are often grouped together to create wind power plants, or wind farms, that provide power to electricity grids.

 Source: Adapted from National Energy Education Development Project (public domain)

 Darrieus vertical-axis wind turbine in Martigny, Switzerland

 Source: Lysippos, Wikimedia Commons author (GNU free documentation license) (public domain)

 Horizontal-axis turbines are similar to propeller airplane engines

 Horizontal-axis turbines have blades like airplane propellers, and they commonly have three blades.
 The largest horizontal-axis turbines are as tall as 20-story buildings and have blades more than 100 feet long.
 Taller turbines with longer blades generate more electricity.
 Nearly all of the wind turbines currently in use are horizontal-axis turbines.

 Vertical-axis turbines have blades that are attached to the top and the bottom of a vertical rotor.
 The most common type of vertical-axis turbine—the Darrieus wind turbine, named after the French engineer Georges Darrieus who patented the design in 1931—looks like a giant, two-bladed egg beater.
 Some versions of the vertical-axis turbine are 100 feet tall and 50 feet wide.
 Very few vertical-axis wind turbines are in use today because they do not perform as well as horizontal-axis turbines.